-The fair value of the investment property has been determined by an independent qualified valuer.
+The fair value of the investment property has been determined by an independent registered valuer.
 Note 15 sets out the valuation methodology, key assumptions and sensitivity analysis.
 The fair value of the investment property is subjective and changes to the assumptions can have a significant impact on profit and the fair value.
 The fair value measurement for investment property has been categorised as Level 3, as the inputs used as part of the valuation techniques are based on unobservable inputs.
 These inputs are detailed in Note 15.
 There were no transfers into or out of Level 3 of the fair value hierarchy during the reporting period.
-The COVID-19 pandemic is currently having a major impact on the New Zealand economy.
-Due to the severe market disruption and lack of transactional data, the valuers have included a material valuation uncertainty clause in their valuation reports.
-This clause highlights that less certainty, and consequently a higher degree of caution, should be attached to the point estimate valuation as a result of the COVID-19 pandemic.
-This represents a significant estimation uncertainty in relation to the valuation of investment properties.